cmudig/cmudig.github.io/_posts/2022-10-31-tactile-workshop.md

 <br>
 <hr>

-Note, if you are an attendee and haven't already responded to us by using the link above: Please <a href="https://docs.google.com/forms/d/e/1FAIpQLSflkynRvIlmYU0nBLHZsES9TMQ4IHRPSbI2-HuuB6wQq9J0Yg/viewform?usp=sf_link">provide us with your dietary needs and information about any accommodations</a> you require.
+Note, if you are an attendee and haven't already responded to us by using the link above: Please [provide us with your dietary needs and information about any accommodations](https://docs.google.com/forms/d/e/1FAIpQLSflkynRvIlmYU0nBLHZsES9TMQ4IHRPSbI2-HuuB6wQq9J0Yg/viewform?usp=sf_link) you require.
 We'll do our best to make sure you're well taken care of.

-Don't hesitate to email Frank Elavsky at <a href="fje@cmu.edu">fje@cmu.edu</a> with any questions, comments, or concerns about this workshop.
+Don't hesitate to email [Frank Elavsky](mailto:fje@cmu.edu) with any questions, comments, or concerns about this workshop.